Skip to content

 Dancers don't want a second career!
 In search of the dance artist's 'transferable skills'.

 Many dance students have a one-sided view of what a successful dance career entails.
 Namely: dancing with the dance company of your dreams, in a theatre, on a stage.
 This is what Ulrika Kinn Svensson, artistic advisor at the Fontys Dance Academy in Tilburg, tells Inclusive Dance Event.
-But because of the weak labour and income position, partly due to disappearing subsidies, that dream does not always come true.
+But because of the weak labour and income position, partly due to falling subsidies, that dream does not always come true.
 There is...

 How Heather Ware's language mistake led to an entire dance work courtesy of Bach